-As criminal lawyers in South Carolina, people sometimes ask us whether marijuana is legal in South Carolina.
-As of the writing of this article, over half of the American states have decriminalized or legalized marijuana in some form, at last medically, if not also recreationally.
+As criminal lawyers in Charleston, people ask us “Is marijuana legal in South Carolina?” or “Are edibles legal in South Carolina?”
+Over half of the American states have decriminalized or legalized marijuana or edibles, at least medically, if not also recreationally.
 In this article, we’ll explain whether pot is legal in SC for recreational or medical use and we’ll cover whether other related substances, such as hemp and CBD oil, are legal in our state.

 The short answer to this question is “No.” However, there have been some recent developments that suggest that it could be someday.

-A law called the Compassionate Care Act has been proposed but not yet passed in South Carolina.
-As of May 2019, this law, if passed, would allow for certain people or their caregivers to possess up to two ounces of marijuana.
+South Carolina Medical Marijuana Laws – A law called the Compassionate Care Act has been proposed but not yet passed in South Carolina.
+This law, if passed, would allow certain people or their caregivers to possess up to two ounces of marijuana.
 To qualify, the person would have to be diagnosed with a “debilitating medical condition” which can include things like cancer, glaucoma, HIV, AIDS, hepatitis C, PTSD, Parkinson’s, and certain other conditions, including those that cause debilitating pain, severe nausea, or seizures.

 Marijuana crimes can be punished as follows: